 With its small puff of purple, pink or white flowers, the Allium is a hardy spring-to-summer flower that makes a beautiful addition to gardens and indoor arrangements.
 From a distance, the star-like cluster of dainty flowers resembles a lollipop.
 Growing to the size of a softball, Alliums are a perfect ornamental addition to short and medium height flowers.

 Gladiolus, which requires fertile, well-drained soil and full to partial shade, is a summer-to-fall flower available in more than 260 species.
-The cascading flower spikes and stiff, upright leaves are striking in both the garden and floral arrangements.
-Gladiolus can grow anywhere between 12 to 80 inches, so they may require staking and should be planted four to nine inches apart.
+The cascading flower spikes and stiff, upright leaves are striking in the garden and floral arrangements.
+Gladiolus can grow anywhere between 12 to 80 inches so it’s best to stake four to nine inches apart.

 The beautiful Meadow Saffron is an extremely hardy, early-blooming tubular that produces distinctive purple buds.
 Growing to only seven to ten inches tall, this flower is perfect for filling in bare spots in the garden.
-The Meadow Saffron is also sometimes called the “naked lady” because the flowers emerge from the ground long after the leaves die.
+The Meadow Saffron or the “naked lady” as it is known because the flowers emerge from the ground long after the leaves die.

 April is also the perfect month to begin a summer vegetable and herb garden since nearly everything is ready to grow.
-Make sure the garden contains loose, nutrient-rich soil and is exposed to the full warmth of the sun.
+Make sure the garden contains loose, nutrient-rich soil and plenty of sunlight.
 Most varieties will be ready to bring into the kitchen within three to five months.

-Like flowers, cool-season vegetables should be planted in early April.
-These include asparagus, broccoli, cabbage, cauliflower, chives, lettuce, onions, shallots and spinach.
-Warm-season varieties, including beans, beets, carrots, eggplants, peas and potatoes, as well as fruit, such as kiwis and berries, should be planted later in the month.
-Garlic, lavender and chives will provide a great natural repellent to insects and pests when planted around the outer edges of the garden.
+Like flowers, plant cool-season vegetables in early April; these vegetables include asparagus, broccoli, cabbage, cauliflower, chives, lettuce, onions, shallots, and spinach.
+Warm-season varieties, including beans, beets, carrots, eggplants, peas, and potatoes.
+Plant fruits, such as kiwis and berries, later in the month.
+Garlic, lavender, and chives will provide a great natural repellent to insects and pests when planted around the outer edges of the garden.